semanticdata/adopt-a-drain/README.md

 # Adopt-a-Drain Dashboard

-A dashboard for the Adopt-a-Drain program in Crystal, Minnesota.
+A dashboard for the Adopt-a-Drain program in Crystal, Minnesota, built with Plotly Dash.

 ## 🚀 Usage